• Skip to primary navigation

 3. When the gelatin has bloomed, turn on the heat and slowly melt the gelatin apple juice mix.
 Don’t let it boil.
 Stir it slowly, don’t over whisk it, as it foams rather easy.
 Once all of the gelatin has dissolved, take it off the heat.

-4. Add the blueberry concentrate, honey and vanilla extract.
+4. Add the blueberry concentrate and honey.
 Stir it gently, until it is all mixed well.

 6. Place the gummies in the refrigerator for minimum an hour, before you remove them from the molds.
 If they are difficult to get out of the molds without breaking, pop them back in the refrigerator for another 30-60 minutes.